-Density is also important, ink density equates to deep, rich and vibrant colors.
+Density is also important, ink density equates to deep, rich and vibrant colours.
 Different kinds of ink sets can achieve higher or lower ink densities, so it is important to compare printed samples.
 If you have a densitometer, you can try to get black and white pictures and you can take delta readings of the black ink density.
 This is a good indication of which ink set can yield higher densities.

 Make a list of the things that you print on currently, then add the media that you would like to use and add them to the list.
 Newer printers have expanded capabilities for 3rd party media, so you can find a printer that can handle everything that you want to throw at it.
 While some copiers might be better for photography, others may be suited for outdoor signage and short term graphics.

 Media thickness is also something that you need to consider, so look at the specification sheet of the printer to know what paper thickness it can handle.
 If you can see the printer in action, you can make a note of how it handles different media that is loaded.